 These clinical trial descriptions are for informational purposes only.
 Individuals with TSC should discuss with their health care providers whether participating in a clinical trial is appropriate and advisable.
 Your health care provider can also discuss this with the Principal Investigator (PI) of the study to determine if you are eligible and if it is advisable for you to participate.
 Only TSC clinical trials and clinical studies that have obtained Institutional Review Board approval are listed below.

-Early Biomarkers of Autism in Infants with Tuberous Sclerosis Complex (TSC)
+Early Biomarkers of Autism in Infants with Tuberous Sclerosis Complex (valid through October 2016)

 Where: TSC Clinical Research Consortium sites at Boston Children’s Hospital, Cincinnati Children’s Hospital, University of Alabama at Birmingham, University of California at Los Angeles, University of Texas at Houston